 Action plug-ins are one of the ways of extending the functionality of Assets Server.
-They allow you to extend functionality in Assets and Brand portal by allowing them to open HTML pages while retaining certain context specific information.
+They extend functionality in Assets and Brand portal by making it possible to open HTML pages while retaining certain context specific information.
 These plug-ins can be used by clicking custom buttons and menus that are added to the interface.

 The plug-in page can be a static HTML page hosted inside the Assets Server plug-ins folder, but it can also be a PHP, ASP, JSP or other page hosted on a different server.

 This section contains some tips and tricks to get you started.

 Note: For Assets Server 6.59 and higher, the recommended way of developing and installing plug-ins is by hosting them externally.
 For more information, see Working with external plug-ins in Assets Server.

 The easiest way of getting insight in how plug-ins work, is to review some of the sample action plug-ins.
 There are developer code samples and ready to use plug-ins available:

 You can see how they work and how they are configured.
 They are open source, so feel free to use them as the starting point of your own plug-in.